-- A pencil pouch should be placed at the front of each binder. - An agenda should be placed immediately behind the pencil pouch near the front of each binder.
-This agenda should be secured in the three rings. - Every class/subject should have its own section in the binder.
+- A pencil pouch should be placed at the front of each binder. - An agenda should be placed immediately behind the pencil pouch near the front of each binder. - Every class/subject should have its own section in the binder.
 Students should use one binder for all classes.
 Each class section should be separated by a divider. - The Course Syllabus should be placed in front of the table of contents for each binder section. - Each section in the binder should be organized chronologically.
 All notes, assignments, quizzes etc. should be placed in order from oldest in front to newest in back for each class/subject.
 A table of content is posted in each classroom. - Each section should have a table of contents immediately behind the divider for that section.
-The table of contents should list the entries for that particular class/subject. - No items should be placed in the pocket of the binder or just stuck in the middle. - All pages should have a heading in the upper right hand corner in following format:
+The table of contents should list the entries for that particular class/subject. - All pages should have a heading in the upper right hand corner in following format: